History of Omics

 The History of Omics: as a generic name for various omics and a standalone biology disciplines.

-There are perhaps over 1000 omics fields in biology today.
-They are organizing the life science disciplines to be more efficient and easy to understand for the humans and computers.
+There are perhaps over a thousand omics fields in biology by 2016.
+Researchers are organizing the life science disciplines to be more efficient and easy to understand for the humans and computers.
 The main contribution of omics is to make humans work better with computers by generating well-defined systematic data types, databases, and data representations.
-Biology is the ultimate fusion of mathematics, physics, chemistry, mechanics, and informatics, such a catergorization of subfields have produced a large number of offspring which have their own methodologies and knowledge domains.
+Biology is the ultimate fusion of mathematics, physics, chemistry, mechanics, and informatics, and such a catergorization of subfields has produced a large number of offspring which have their own methodologies and knowledge domains.
 Here, I present the initiation, advancement, and propagation of omics fields in the early 1990s and onwards.
 Omics has occurred a result of independent and distributed unconscious networking of biologists all over the world although there were key advocates as well as sceptics.

 In a broad philosophical perspective, the concept and origin of omics (and omes) is perhaps as long as human history.
 It is a natural knowledge cotegorization process as we see in chemistry, biology, physics, and mathematics which are orginally fused with various other knowledge seeking discipline.
 Broadly, the largest term can be philosophy.
 The term biology has been invented independently in history by several people while the most modern usesage was etablished by researchers in 1700s~1800s.
 They include Carl Linnaeus, Gottfried Reinhold Treviranus, and Jean-Baptistae Lamarck.